alf-tool/alf-core/README.md

 This best-effort strategy is not enough, and striclty speaking, must be considered unsound (for example, it strongly hurts optimization possibilities).
-Therefore, we strongly encourage you to go a step further: **if relational operators want true relations as input, please, give them!**.
+Therefore, I strongly encourage you to go a step further: **if relational operators want true relations as input, please, give them!**.
 For this, Alf also provides a few non-relational operators in addition to relational ones.
 Those operators must be interpreted as "pre-relational" operators, in the sense that they help obtaining